Goodbye Cruel World (Shakespears Sister song)

 "Goodbye Cruel World" is a song by British pop act Shakespears Sister, released in September 1991 by London Records as the lead single from their second album, Hormonally Yours (1992).
-It was written by Siobhan Fahey, Steve Ferrera and Manu Guiot, and produced by Chris Thomas.
+It was written by Siobhan Fahey, Steve Ferrera and Jean Guiot (a pseudonym used by Dave Stewart, Fahey's then-husband), and produced by Chris Thomas.
 Initially, the song had little commercial impact, reaching #59 on the UK Singles Chart.
 Following the success of the album, the song was re-released as a single in July 1992, slightly remixed, this time reaching #32.
 The music video for the song was directed by Sophie Muller.

 Critical reception

 Jean Rosenbluth from Los Angeles Times felt the song "exhibit a slinky, funky feel that’s as seductive as a plate of fudge."
 Dave Jennings from Melody Maker wrote, "Good to see this sweetly vicious little item granted a second stab at the Top 40.
 It'll succeed this time on the Sister's momentum alone, thus injecting another dose of sexy, sinister glamour into the impressionable minds of the nation's youth."
 He added, "Smooth and shiny, like a razorblade."
 A reviewer from People Magazine found that the song "blends the muted oomph of 'Ruby Tuesday'-era Rolling Stones with the exoticism of the Cocteau Twins."